← Previous · All Episodes · Next →

 Matt Heywood:

 It's nice to see because sometimes with engineering, you're kind of working in the background, but that's when I'm like, okay.
 I can actually point to that and be like, I was involved with that.
-So
+So that's great.

 Katy DeCoste:

-that's great.
 Yeah.
 Or you're like, I've been doing this one math problem for weeks.
 It's like, how does this apply to life?
 And then, well, we have a bridge now, so that's great.

 Katy DeCoste:

-Do you wanna tell us about your final co op experience?
+Do you wanna tell us about your final co-op experience?

 Matt Heywood:

-The 4th one was here at UVic in the science machine shop, and that was another one where I wanted to do something a little bit different.
-I think it's super, super important for engineers to get hands on experience with the things that they're designing and that was really great because working with 2 people in the machine shop, they're both machinists by trade.
+The fourth one was here at UVic in the science machine shop, and that was another one where I wanted to do something a little bit different.
+I think it's super, super important for engineers to get hands-on experience with the things that they're designing and that was really great because working with two people in the machine shop, they're both machinists by trade.
 They've worked in commercial production machine shops, so they know how to manufacture things in a place where their goal is to get business and make money.
 They were really great and they showed me a lot about how to do different manufacturing stuff there.
 And they have a lot of cool equipment over there.

 Matt Heywood:

-They have like 3 d printers and laser cutters and mills and lathes and all that kind of stuff.
+They have like 3D printers and lasercutters cutters and mills and lathes and all that kind of stuff.

 Katy DeCoste: